Responsible Gambling

 • Not using gambling as a way to self-medicate from emotional or physical pain.

 These are general guidelines for responsible gambling, and even though they are not specific to crash gambling, they remain relevant for every type of gambling.
-One of the organizations we like to point out in our content is GambleAware.
+One organization we like to mention in our content is GambleAware.

 GambleAware also recommends that you pay close attention to your feeling when gambling.
 They suggest you don’t make gambling your go-to activity and that you take a lot of breaks when playing.